The strong convergence of operator-splitting methods for the Langevin dynamics model: Numerical tests

-and $f(x)=-\nabla E(x)$ where $E$ is the Lennard Jones potential.
-For our simulations, we used 7 particles in $\R^3$.
-The matrix $\Gamma=10I_{21\times 21}$, and $\sigma=\sqrt{2k_B T \Gamma}$, where $k_B T=0.3$, and $T$ is the temperature, not to be confused with the final time $T$.
+where $\vec{r}_{ij}=\vec{x}_i-\vec{x}_j\in\R^3$ and $r_{ij}=\|\vec{r}_{ij}\|_2$.
+For our simulations, we used seven particles $x_1,\dots,x_7\in\R^3$ and use $x$ to denote the vector $(x_1,\dots,x_7)\in\R^{21}$, so that the total dimension $n$ is 21.
+Similarly, by $v$ we mean the vector $(v_1,\dots,v_7)\in\R^{21}$ of the velocities of each particle in all dimensions.
+We take $\Gamma=10I_{21\times 21}$, and $\sigma=\sqrt{2k_B T \Gamma}$, where $k_B T=0.3$, and $T$ is the temperature, not to be confused with the final time $T$.
 Initially, the atoms are arranged at the vertices of a hexagon and its center.
-The side length corresponds to the minimum of the Lennard-Jones potential, $2^{1/6}.$ Notice that for this model, the function $f(x)$ does not have bounded derivatives unless a cut-off is introduced.
-Nevertheless, as shown in Figure \ref{fig: LJ}, the strong order of accuracy is still consistent with the results of the analysis.
+The side length corresponds to the minimum of the Lennard-Jones potential, {$2^{1/6}.$} Notice that for this model, the function $f(x)$ does not have bounded derivatives unless a cut-off is introduced.
+Nevertheless, as shown in \cref{fig: LJ}, the strong order of accuracy is still consistent with the results of the analysis.
+We note that while the fifth method is indeed of order 3, the error is larger than for the method with order 2, as is the case with the pendulum model.